joanhey/AdapterMan/README.md

 start.php

-Recommended `Start.php` and leave `index.php` in public.
+Recommended `start.php` and leave `index.php` in public.

-We can run the app with workerman and with a webserver at the same time.
+We can run the app with Workerman and with a webserver at the same time.

 ## Available commands in workerman